KC Navarro: Impact Wrestling/Total Nonstop Action Wrestling (2021, 2024–present)

 Navarro would first appear in the Super X Cup tournament in Genesis 2021 where he was eliminated in the first round by eventual runner up Blake Christian.

-Navarro would officially align himself with AJ Francis on August 30, 2024 at Emergence joining First Cla$$ and replacing Rich Swann to challenge ABC (Ace Austin and Chris Bey) in a losing effort for the TNA World Tag Team Championship.
+Navarro would officially align himself with AJ Francis on August 30, 2024 at Emergence joining First Cla$$ and replacing Rich Swann (who had been suspended due to disorderly intoxication) to challenge ABC (Ace Austin and Chris Bey) in a losing effort for the TNA World Tag Team Championship.

 On the 13th September 2024, Navarro would once again team with Francis to face The Hardys (Matt and Jeff Hardy) at TNA Victory Road 2024.

 Navarro would then compete in the Call Your Shot Gauntlet match at Bound For Glory 2024 being eliminated by Zachary Wentz.

 On the Halloween episode of Impact, Navarro would team with Francis to defeat The Rascalz (Trey Miguel and Zachary Wentz).

 During the July 25, 2025 tapings of iMPACT!, Navarro was kicked out of Fir$t Cla$$ after Swann made his return and both Francis and Swann turned on Navarro, thus kicking him out of the group.

+Navarro returned from injury on April 11, 2026 at Rebellion as a face, costing A.J.
+Francis his match against Nic Nemeth.